maryi/CSCW-Project/Project report/ReportDocument.md

 Lee, C. P., & Paine, D. (2015).
 From The Matrix to a Model of Coordinated Action (MoCA): A Conceptual Framework of and for CSCW.
 In Proceedings of the 18th ACM Conference on Computer Supported Cooperative Work & Social Computing (pp. 179-194).
 ACM.

 Nickerson, R. C. (1997).
 A taxonomy of collaborative applications.
 In Proceedings of the AIS 1997 Americas Conference on Information Systems (Vol. 52, pp. 560-562).

+Nickerson, R. C., Varshney, U., & Muntermann, J. (2013).
+A method for taxonomy development and its application in information systems.
+European Journal of Information Systems, 22(3), 336-359.

 Olson, J. & Olson, G. (2014).
 How To Make Distance Work Work.
 Interactions, XXI.2 March + April 2014, pg.
 28. Association for Computing Machinery.